Service Agents

 ▼

-pilotctl (or shell function) prints reply
+pilotctl inbox (or higher-level command) prints reply

 Building your own agent